ryurko/nflscrapR-data/README.md

 27. WPA_per_Comp - WPA per completion
 28. WPA_Comp_Perc - completion percentage weighted by the WPA for each play
 29. Total_Clutch_EPA - total EPA from pass attempts weighted by each play's WPA
+30. airEPA_Comp - total EPA in the air for completed passes
+31. airEPA_Incomp - total EPA that could've been from incomplete passes
+32. Total_airEPA - total EPA in the air from all passes
+33. airEPA_per_Att - total airEPA per pass attempt
+34. airEPA_per_Comp - total airEPA from completions per completion
+35. air_Success_Rate - percentage of pass attempts with positive airEPA
+36. air_Comp_Success - percentage of pass attempts with positive airEPA for completions

 # Receiving Stats